 Most degree courses will assess students through a combination of exams, coursework, presentations, essays, seminar performance and group and solo work.
 Exams are usually during January, May and June and at the end of each term.

-Students should expect a lot of exams for business; usually highly weighted regarding how they affect your grades and degree classification.
+Students should expect a lot of exams for business; often highly weighted regarding how they affect your grades and degree classification.

 Institutions also encourage students to undertake work experience during their degree course, to provide vocational experience and increase their employment opportunities.